rachaelvp/ltmle/README.md

-# `ltmle` fork
+# ltmle

-A forked repository of the `R` package for Longitudinal Targeted Maximum Likelihood Estimation.
+Development version of forked repository for Longitudinal Targeted Maximum Likelihood Estimation `R` package.

 -----

 ## Description

-The development branch ("devel") of this forked `ltmle` repository forces the
+The development branch ("rvp-devel") of this forked `ltmle` repository forces the following:
-following:
 - Stratified cross-validation for binary outcomes.
 - Adaptive selection of the number of V cross-validation folds that is based on the effective sample size.